-How else can the town of Gouda celebrate their favorite cheese?
+How else can the town of Gouda celebrate their favourite cheese?
 Well, with the Museum Gouda of course!
-Ok – so the museum is not entirely dedicated to Gouda cheese, but it can be a nice break from the savory scents!
+Ok – so the museum is not entirely dedicated to Gouda cheese, but it can be a nice break from the savoury scents!

 The town of Delft has plenty to offer, but the most popular is the pottery.